Detailed course offerings (Time Schedule) are available for

 Introduces the new student to the profession of pharmacy.
 Provides both an historical and a modern context that assists student pharmacists begin to participate in the profession.
 Provides an overview of career opportunities.
 Credit/no-credit only.
 Offered: A.

-PHARM 501 Alternative and Complementary Medicines (2) Anderson
+PHARM 501 P-Alternative and Complementary Medicines (2) Anderson

 PHARM 502 Neonatal Drug Therapy (3) Bosque